Historical Farmland Returns

 hand-holding-usd

-Land is one of the oldest investment classes in existence, producing enormous wealth over generations.
+Land is one of the oldest investment classes in existence, which in many cases has produced significant wealth over generations.
 We think United States farmland represents an attractive, long-term investment while providing significant relative capital preservation during times of economic turmoil.

 hand-holding-usd

 With a growing global population and shrinking U.S. farmland acreage, the laws of supply and demand are clearly in favor of farmland investing.
-As a result, farmland has consistently beat other asset classes over time.
+As a result, farmland has historically produced favorable returns with lower volatility relative to other alternative asset classes, as reflected on the chart below.

 Perhaps more impressive is the consistency of farmland returns over time.
 While the value of gold or stock markets can go down over 40% or 50% in a single year, farmland returns have been positive every year since 1990 (the first year of the index).